 This avocado dip comes together in 10 minutes for a delicious and healthy option!
 Serve it with tortilla chips or as a lettuce wrap for a low carb option.

-This week marks the start of the 100th season of the National Football League, or NFL.
+Perfect for football season This week marks the start of the 100th season of the National Football League, or NFL.
 I’ve lived and died through so many Packer games, it feels like a century.
 Traditionally, each year in the NFL, the first regular season game is hosted by the defending Super Bowl champion (*Bonus question: Can you name that team?).
 However, this year, the season kickoff game will be fittingly played by, who else? the Green Bay Packers vs. the Chicago Bears, one of the oldest rivalries in the NFL.
 So, of course, a special game-day snack is required!
 Everyone

 Guacamole is everyone’s favorite with chips July 31 was National Avocado Day and probably everyone was surprised that I did not publish a guacamole recipe.
 Well, I saved it because this week the NFL begins the first pre-season football games of the year.
 In this house, on football Sunday, we call chips and dip “lunch”.
 To kick off the pre-season, let’s start with Guacamole.
 Originally from Mexico, the word guacamole is derived from two words in the Aztec language: ahuacatl (avocado) and molli (sauce).
-So basically it is avocado sauce.
+(Wikipedia)So basically it is avocado sauce.
 We of course use it as a dip 😀 Guacamole